The Creation

 King David—a descendant of Abraham, Isaac, Jacob, Judah, and Perez—had another man killed and took his wife, Bathsheba, as his own.
 Because this displeased God (2 Samuel 12:14,15), David and Bathsheba’s firstborn son, whose conception was steeped in sin, died on the seventh day after birth (12:18a).
 However, their second son, Solomon, was loved by the Lord (12:24,25).
 Solomon succeeded his father David as king (1 Kings 2:12).

-Not only did God give Solomon greater wisdom than any other man before or since, and more riches and honor than any king (1 Kings 3:12,13, 4:29-31a, 10:23,24), God also promised Solomon that his royal throne would be established over Israel forever (9:5).
+Not only did God give Solomon greater wisdom than any other man (besides Jesus) before or since, and more riches and honor than any king (1 Kings 3:12,13, 4:29-31a, 10:23,24), God also promised Solomon that his royal throne would be established over Israel forever (9:5).
 Thus, the first son, a product of sin, died; but the second son became the wisest and richest man in the world.

 • Isaac,